Resistance bands add so many benefits to your exercises.

 Especially muscles that you would otherwise not engage in on a day-to-day basis.

 When you use resistance bands, you are able to engage several of your stabilizing muscles to improve your core strength.

 In general, for each exercise, you’ll have the stabilizer muscles and the primary muscles.

 The primary muscles are the ones you’re actively engaging.

-The stabilizing muscles are the muscles helping you to keep an upright position and good form.
+The stabilizing muscles are the muscles helping you to keep an upright position and in good form.
 Stabilizer muscles keep your body steady.

 During a resistance band exercise, like bent-over rows, you engage more stabilizer muscles and activate your core.

-2. Enables good concentration
+2. Enable good concentration

 There’s a problem with fixed weights in the gym.
 The movements or range of motions are fixed because of the rack space.